- Doctors & Departments

 Search our online database for Clinical Nurse I positions for the Nurse Residency Program.

 A career at Children's Hospital Colorado will challenge you, inspire you, and motivate you to make a difference in the life of a child.
-Learn more about our top rankings from U.S. News and World Report and our Magnet redesignation in excellence in nursing.
+Learn more about our national rankings from U.S. News & World Report and our Magnet redesignation in excellence in nursing.